20th Century US Political Economy

 Think many use true but not necessarily appropriate data to foster their POLITICAL beliefs.
 Example: With our obesity problem how could anyone have believed that many went to bed hungry during the Great Recession.
 Calculation ignored food stamps and subsidized school lunches.

 Twenty-first century war expenditures helped profit recover after a dot-com bubble recession, then crash with The Great Recession and then grow to new heights.
 US Companies have competed very well in a flat world using technology, outsourcing to Asia, Mexico...and by keeping wage increases low.
 Source Total compensation has done better although Obama Care gave companies an opportunity to again lower compensation.
 Source More Data 1 Data 2 Think Rust Belt then NAFTA and soon TPP?
 See How Democratic Failed Workers 11 min Short Term vs. Long Term Returns 52 min

 1. Society's continued stability has resulted in tremendous economic growth which is

 Public safety net,

-adjusted poverty rate
+adjusted poverty rate have all improved

 dramatically since the